wooldridge/ml-certauth/README.md

   ssl certificate template: cred-template ssl require client certificate: true
   ```
-  At the bottom, click Show and check the `Acme Corp` checkbox.
+  At the bottom, click Show, click "Acme Corp", and check the checkbox.
 Click OK to save.

 7. Run the following to retrieve a document from the certificate-protected server: